-How to Claim Compensation for E. coli on Holiday
+How to Claim for Food Poisoning on Holiday

 If you or a member of your family suffered from E. coli at a holiday hotel or on a cruise ship, you may be entitled to compensation from the holiday tour operator or the cruise line.